9 HADFS as an

 HADFS disks have a similar structure to the file structure on Econet fileservers.
 Files have public and owner access strings, and directories can be given user numbers.

-Files and directories can be given a three-byte account number or user number using *ACCOUNT.
+Directories can be given a three-byte account number (or user number) using *ACCOUNT.
 When a directory is logged into with *I AM, then its user number becomes your current user number.
 When a file or directory is created, it is given the same user number as the directory it is in.
-You cannot do any modification actions in a directory that you do not own, and any files can only be accessed according to the right-hand (public) access string. *MOUNT sets your user number to 000. *I AM to a non-existant directory does the same as *I AM $ on the default drive.
+You cannot do any modification actions in a directory that you do not own, and any files can only be accessed according to the right-hand (public) access string. *MOUNT sets your user number to the account of the $ directory, usually 000. *I AM to a non-existant directory does the same as *I AM $ on the default drive.

 Entries can be made private by setting the 'P' option with *ACCESS.
 If an entry is private, it cannot be seen if you do not own the directory it is in.